cacilhas/montegasppa/_source/posts/2020-05-12-complex-world.md

 [image]: {{{image}}}
 [Medium]: https://cacilhas.medium.com/a-complex-world-b22e18f2147f

-{:class="pull-right"} ![ζ(½+yi)][image]
+:right ![ζ(½+yi)][image]

-{:class="mg-first"} I’ve just seen a TV show named “Magic Number.”
+:first I’ve just seen a TV show named “Magic Number.”
 In the first episode, it tries to prove the Mathematics doesn’t exist itself, instead, it’s just a human mind’s creation.

 The TV show presents as defence the complex numbers: the 𝑖 (𝑖² = -1, sometimes 𝑗) doesn’t exist in nature, so it just could be a human’s creation.